Universal credit: Existing tax credit claimants

-The only way existing tax credit claimants can move to UC before that exercise happens is through 'natural migration'.
+The only way existing tax credit claimants can move to UC outside that formal exercise is through either ‘voluntary migration’ or 'natural migration'.
 This can only happen if:

-- they have a change in circumstances that ends their tax credit claim but they need to continue claiming support (e.g. change from joint to single household) and they are not prohibited from claiming UC
+- they have a change in circumstances that ends their tax credit claim but they need to continue claiming support (e.g. change from joint to single household) (natural migration)

 We explain more about how tax credit claims are brought to an end in these situations in our making a universal credit claim section.
 We also consider what happens if someone accidentally or mistakenly claims UC.

 We explain which changes of circumstances will end a tax credits claim and require a UC claim in our changes of circumstances section.